SwedishNational7TMRI/7T_BIDS_organiser/README.md

 # Installation
 ...
 Docker...

-# Changes to the original files
+# Changes to the original files (can be ignored for standard users)
 **DcmDicomdir_to_DcmSourcedata.sh**
 - deleted this file (renaming of DICOM files) due to possible disk space issues.